steint23/a2j-kommunikationsplattform/README.md

 ### Node.js and Homebrew

 We aim to use the current active [LTS version of Node.js](https://nodejs.dev/en/about/releases/), which is V20 at the time of writing.
-There is a `.node-version` file to simplify setup using [nodenv](https://github.com/nodenv/nodenv) `nodenv install` or [asdf](https://github.com/asdf-vm/asdf-nodejs) `asdf current`, for example.
+There is a `.node-version` file to simplify setup using [nodenv](https://github.com/nodenv/nodenv) (install Node versions via `nodenv install`) or [asdf](https://github.com/asdf-vm/asdf-nodejs) (check and install Node versions via `asdf current`).

 Additionally we use [Git Hooks](#git-hooks) that rely on [lefthook](https://github.com/evilmartians/lefthook) and [talisman](https://github.com/thoughtworks/talisman/), both can be installed via Homebrew.
-Please make sure to install Homebrew before commiting any changes.
+Please make sure to install [Homebrew](https://brew.sh/) before commiting any changes.

 ### Dependencies